carldgosselin/virtual_reality/Project-7-360-Video-CastleView/README.md

 D. With DropBox, I learned that there is a daily streaming limit of 20GB.
 My account got locked on the first day and I had to make a few adjustments to my project. <br>
 E. I learned that a .MOV extension is not compatible with Android devices <br>
 F. I had a few challenges working the AVPro solution but everything worked out in the end. <br>
 G. I had an issue submitting the final project to Udacity as I exceeding the file limit for submission.
-I had over 10,000 files in the project.
+I had over 10,000 files in the project for submission.
 I reduced it to 345 files by deleting the Library folder. <br>

 ## The final VR application